hatlabs/SH-RPi-hardware/README.md

 `sk_power_monitor` is a simple power monitor for Raspberry Pi.
 It monitors a defined GPIO pin on the Raspberry Pi.
-If the pin goes low for five seconds, a shutdown is triggered.
+If the pin goes high for ten seconds, a shutdown is triggered.
+Using GPIO 3 is highly recommended because that allows for automatic restarting when power is restored (pulling GPIO 3 low powers on the device if it is powered off).

 The main use case for the script is to have the board powered via a couple of super-capacitors.
 In the case power for the board is